IzKuipers/IzKuipers/README.md

 ## Want to get in contact? 📧

-Want to contact me?
 My door's always open!
 Take a look at one of the following options:

 - Take a look at my website: [Here!](https://izkuipers.nl)
 - Good thing email still exists: [here's my e-mail](mailto:izaak.kuipers@gmail.com) 📧